sutrolabs/airflow-provider-census/README.md

 `CensusOperator` triggers a sync job in Census.
 The operator takes 2 parameters:

 1. sync_id : Navigate to the sync and check the url for the sync id.
-This should be a required integer.
+For example https://app.getcensus.com/syncs/0/overview here, the sync_id would be 0.
 2. census_conn_id: The connection id to use.
 This is optional and defaults to 'census_default'.

 The operator can be imported by the following code: